NPC Bikini Competitor & Fitness Model

 I am so proud to be a part of the Optimum Nutrition team, and can't wait to share with you all how and where my fitness journey began, and how it has enriched my life so profoundly!

 As a child, athletics were always a huge part of my life, starting with competitive gymnastics by the age of 12, slalom waterskiing and dance team at 11, and by 16 I was picking up my first set of weights.

-Right away I enjoyed the pump, the adrenaline rush, and of course the results I began to notice in my physique through bodybuilding and playing sports.
+Right away I enjoyed the adrenaline rush, and of course the changes in my physique through bodybuilding and playing sports.
 I now know that I lacked knowledge at the time, and was doing most exercises incorrectly, but hey, throwing myself into the fire has always been the best method for me to learn anything new.

 A week before my high school graduation, I decided to take two of my guy friends up on a bet that I could lift as heavy as they could.
 And I did!
 Although at graduation my arms were so sore and swollen, I could not even lower them to my sides.
 Clearly, I was still learning...